lyloiiis123-create/Deco2017_A1_blog/2026-05-07-fifth-blog.md

 ---
-title: Evaluating Simplicity: Planning for Usability and Accessibility
+title: "Evaluating Simplicity: Planning for Usability and Accessibility"
-date: 2026-02-14
+date: 2026-05-07
-author: Your Name
+author: "Yan LIU"
-summary: An evaluation of usability, accessibility, and ethical considerations when designing a simplified productivity application for students with attention difficulties.
+summary: "An evaluation of usability, accessibility, and ethical considerations when designing a simplified productivity application for students with attention difficulties."
 tags:
   - usability
   - accessibility